brewst001/domains/README.md

     # This only applies to domains that have been frequently queried
     prefetch: yes

-    # One thread should be sufficient, can be increased on beefy machines.
-In reality for most users running on small networks or on a single machine it should be unnecessary to seek performance enhancement by increasing num-threads above 1.
+    # One thread should be sufficient, can be increased on beefy machines. usually not needed
     num-threads: 1

     # Ensure kernel buffer is large enough to not lose messages in traffic spikes